EY ITEM Club Winter Forecast 2014

 UK GDP growth for 2013 as a whole looks likely to come in at about 1.9%, the strongest since 2007, before accelerating to 2.7% this year and 2.4% in 2015.
 However, to date the upturn has been driven almost exclusively by the consumer and the housing markets, which together accounted for the vast majority of the growth seen in 2013.
 In contrast, business investment detracted from growth in 2013, while net exports made barely any contribution.

 Consumer confidence and spending

-The housing market
+The employment market

-Business confidence and investment
+Business investment and exports

-Employment and interest rates
+The MPC and interest rates

 The MPC has set a fall in the unemployment rate to 7% as the threshold for it to consider a rise in interest rates.
 However, with this threshold now in sight, but real wages still falling and the consumer continuing to dominate the recovery, the MPC faces a dilemma.
 In our view, the MPC should add a requirement for real wages to be rising before it increases interest rates, and should preferably hold off until business investment and exports have also revived.
 Fortunately, with inflation set to move below the 2% target, the MPC will have time to assess this situation, and we do not expect the first rate hike until the Autumn of 2015.